Goguryeo–Yan Wars: Aftermath

 The long-standing conflict between the Murong and Goguryeo came to an end in around 407.
 That year, Gao Yun, also known as Murong Yun, deposed Murong Xi and claimed the throne of Yan.
-He was a descendant of the imperial Goguryeo family; after Murong Huang sacked Hwando in 342, his grandfather was among the people who were brought back to Yan.
-Later on, Gao Yun served as a Yan general and was adopted into the Murong clan.
-As they were distant relatives, Gwanggaeto sent envoys to Gao Yun to establish friendly relations.
+Gao was a descendant of the imperial Goguryeo family; after Murong Huang sacked Hwando in 342, his grandfather was among the people who were brought back from the campaign and resettled in Yan.
+Later on, Gao Yun became a distinguished general and was adopted into the Murong clan.
+Gwanggaeto recognized Gao Yun as a distant relative and sent envoys to his new kingdom to establish friendly relations.

-Gao Yun's state is known in historiography as the Northern Yan, and although he was soon assassinated and replaced by his Chinese friend, Feng Ba, the border between Goguryeo and China would experience a lengthy period of relative peace.
+Gao Yun's state is known in historiography as the Northern Yan, and although he was soon assassinated by a subordinate and succeeded by his Chinese friend, Feng Ba, the border between Goguryeo and China would experience a lengthy period of relative peace.
 The Liaodong Peninsula would also remain under Goguryeo control until the 7th century, when they were conquered by the Tang dynasty.